-Press Release: West Dean College of Arts and Conservation launch 2021 Summer Schools to escape the everyday and connect with creativity
+Press Release: West Dean College of Arts and Conservation launch 2022 Arts & Crafts Summer Schools

 To ensure a safe and welcoming campus, the College has put in place measures operating on a principle of the same as, or better than, national guidelines.
 This includes social distancing, self-opening doors, less students in workshops, and extensive cleaning and sanitising protocols to protect students and staff.
 For more details on Social Distancing and COVID-19 measures, please visit https://www.westdean.org.uk/coronavirus

 Bursaries are available to help those who could not otherwise come on a course.
 Find out more about bursaries.

 West Dean College of Arts and Conservation can be found on Social Media: